 Some types of safety training are conducted in person, while others are available online through Keenan SafeColleges.

 Managers and supervisors are responsible for making sure their employees complete required training.
-Review the training matrix to see what training is required for different types of employees.

 Questions?
 Contact Risk Management

 Our Risk Management Offices coordinates and oversees the district's many safety programs.
 If you have questions about any of the safety programs, then please contact Risk Management.

 Asbestos awareness training is required for all staff who conduct activities where they contact but do not disturb materials that contain asbestos.